Myosotis pansa: Taxonomy and etymology

 Myosotis pansa is in the plant family Boraginaceae and was originally described as a variety of Myosotis petiolata in 1961 by Lucy Moore.
 It was raised to species level as Myosotis pansa (L.B.Moore) Meudt, Prebble, R.J.Stanley and Thorsen in 2013.
 Myosotis pansa is morphologically most similar to the other North Island species, M. petiolata and M. pottsiana.
 These three species are allopatric in their geographic distributions, and can be distinguished from one another by a suite of characters that includes corolla diameter (M. pansa: 7.6–14.3 mm; M. pottsiana: 5.3–9.8 mm; and M. petiolata: 4.2–10.5 mm).

 The lectotype specimen of Myosotis pansa was collected by Donald Petrie, south of Karekare, Waitakere, Auckland, and is lodged at the Museum of New Zealand Te Papa Tongarewa, Wellington (WELT SP002432).

 The specific epithet, pansa, is based on the Latin word pansus which means to spread out.
 Lucy Moore did not explain why she chose this name, but it could refer to the spreading petal lobes mentioned in her description.

-Two subspecies are recognized: Myosotis pansa subsp. pansa and M. pansa subsp. praeceps.
+Two subspecies are recognised: Myosotis pansa subsp. pansa and M. pansa subsp. praeceps.
 The subspecies are allopatric, and can be distinguished from one another based on inflorescence characteristics, i.e. subsp. pansa has completely ebracteate inflorescences whereas subsp. praeceps has partially bracteate inflorescences that cauline leaves associated with the lowest 1–3 flowers (and up to 9 flowers).